apache/druid/docs/configuration/index.md

 ##### Error response transform strategy

 Error response transform strategy can be use to transform error response produced within Druid services.
-Currently, when error response transform strategy is used (not `none`), the error responses from the following Druid services will be transformed:
+Currently, when error response transform strategy is used (not `none`), the error responses from the following Druid services will be transformed as follow:
  - Any query API that failed in the router service.
 The fields `errorClass` and `host` will always be null while the field `errorMessage` will be transformed based on the set strategy.
  - Any SQL qeury API (`/druid/v2/sql/` POST) that failed.
 The fields `errorClass` and `host` will always be null while the field `errorMessage` will be transformed based on the set strategy.